Orange-OpenSource/hurl/integration/README.md

 - Rust unit tests: run at the root of the project with `cargo test --lib`
 - Rust integration tests: run at the root of the project with `cargo test`.
 You will also run unit test with this command.
-To run Rust integration tests, you need to launch a local test server (see below).
+To run Rust tests, you need to launch a local test servers (see below).

 These tests are "classic" Rust tests and should not surprise a Rust developer.